makersmakingchange/OpenAT-Template/README.md

 ### 2. Request a build of this device

-You may also submit a build request through the [Makers Making Change Assisitive Device Listing](<MMCWebLink>) to have a volunteer maker build the device.
+You may also submit a build request through the [Makers Making Change Assistive Device Library Listing](<MMCWebLink>) to have a volunteer maker build the device.
 As the requestor, you are responsible for reimbursing the maker for the cost of materials and any shipping.

 ### 3. Build this device for someone else